A statistical framework for efficient out of distribution detection in deep neural networks: Designing test statistics for OOD detection

 \subsection{OOD detection benchmark}

-When comparing the various OOD methods, we adhere to the same evaluation protocol from \citet{lee2018simple}, commonly used for comparability.
-We use the same pre-trained image classification CNNs \citep{HuangLW16a,he2016deep} and datasets.
-In this benchmark, samples drawn from alternative datasets are presented to the reference CNN, while competing methods output an OOD score based solely on the CNN's induced feature maps.
-Results are reported for each OOD dataset as the correct OOD predictions rate (i.e., True Positive Rate --- TPR) while maintaining a False Positive Rate (FPR) of $5\%$ for in-distribution validation samples (i.e., TPR95).
-This means that unlike classical NHST, the rejection threshold for the predicted OOD score is determined based on the in-distribution test set.
+An accepted benchmark for OOD detection was introduced by \citet{lee2018simple}.
+We adhere to the same protocol to evaluate our suggested method.
+Therefore, we use the same pre-trained image classification CNNs \citep{HuangLW16a,he2016deep} and datasets.
+In this benchmark, test samples are drawn from the alternative datasets and presented to the reference CNN.
+Competing methods output an abnormality score per sample by observing the CNN's activations.
+Unlike classical NHST, the rejection threshold for the predicted OOD score is determined based on the in-distribution test set, where a threshold is found to ensure a False Positive Rate (FPR).
+That is, results are reported as the True Positive Rate (TPR - i.e., correct OOD prediction rate) while maintaining an FPR of $5\%$ for in-distribution validation samples (TPR95).
+Adjustment to the p-value or the threshold is equivalent.
+In the following section, to ensure a fair comparison we apply the same method in for MaSF.

-To accommodate this popular benchmark, we modify our procedure accordingly.
-First, we estimate the percentiles of the null distributions using the CNN training set.
-Second, we set the rejection threshold based on the validation set instead of a fixed significance level ($\alpha$).
+For comparability of results, we modify our procedure to estimate the CDFs of the null distributions using only the CNN training set.
 This violates the statistical guarantees of maintaining T1E due to the dependency between the CNN weights and the training set samples.
-However, as we show later, our method empirically works well in most cases, even in this challenging setting.
-Additionally, since demonstrating the procedure's ability to maintain T1E is of independent interest, we provide additional simulations employing a hold-out set in the Appendix (Section-\ref{apnd:valid}).

-Finally, we wish to avoid drawing conclusions based on individual DNN and test data (i.e., scenario) results.
-Thus, we consider the overall performance of the evaluated method.
-Namely, we argue that since OOD detectors' performance may vary greatly between scenarios (see Section-\ref{sec:main_res}) and unless the real-world and test scenarios are aligned, it is reasonable to favor an algorithm based on its relative consistency across all scenarios within the target benchmark.
-Therefore, to evaluate the overall performance, we calculate the mean TPR95 (mTPR) and standard deviation (SD), along with the minimal TPR95 observed --- as commonly practiced in other multi-scenario domains.
+However, since demonstrating the procedure's ability to maintain T1E is of independent interest, we provide additional experiments employing a hold-out set in the Appendix \ref{apnd:valid}.
+There, we show OOD detection based on a valid procedure does not change meaningfully from the reported results.
+Finally, to evaluate the overall performance, we calculate the mean TPR95 (mTPR) and standard deviation (SD), along with the minimal TPR95 (Min-TPR) observed over all test scenarios.